dannas/dannas.github.com/_posts/2020-04-25-ridl-rougue-in-flight-data-load.md

 I finally found enough motivation.

 RIDL is a recent exploit and is part of a set of microarchitectural data sampling attacks, more information can be found at the [MDS Attacks web page](https://mdsattacks.com).
-I had to learn many new things about microprocessor internals in order to understand the exploit.
-Hopefully it will be easier to read the Spectre, Meltdown and Foreshadow papers now.
+I had to learn many new things about microprocessor internals to understand the exploit.
+Hopefully, it will be easier to read the Spectre, Meltdown, and Foreshadow papers now.

 I was surprised by how ineffective the exploits are: the paper describes how it took 24 hours to retrieve 26 bytes from a `/etc/shadow` file.
-On the other hand as Stephen Röttger shows in [Escaping the Chrome Sandbox with RIDL](https://googleprojectzero.blogspot.com/2020/02/escaping-chrome-sandbox-with-ridl.html), it is possible to attack real systems!
+On the other hand, as Stephen Röttger shows in [Escaping the Chrome Sandbox with RIDL](https://googleprojectzero.blogspot.com/2020/02/escaping-chrome-sandbox-with-ridl.html), it is possible to attack real systems!

 # The Attack
 The victim makes a load or store which causes data to be put in the Line Fill